Item 11: Implement the Drop trait for RAII patterns

 "Never send a human to do a machine's job." – Agent Smith

-• the type's destructor releases access to that resource.
+• The type's destructor releases access to that resource

 The result of this is that the RAII type has an invariant: access to the underlying resource is available if and only if the item exists.
-Because the compiler ensures that local variables are destroyed at scope exit, this in turn means that the underlying resources are also released at scope exit1.
+Because the compiler ensures that local variables are destroyed at scope exit, this in turn means that the underlying resources are also released at scope exit.1

 // C++ code